Vocalogic/logic/README.md

 * Cash flow tools
 * Account management for monthly services
 * Flexible configuration and branding
+* Integration Support - such as syncing invoices and payments to Quickbooks Online.

 ### Check out the [live demo here](https://demo.logic.host).